JhonatanBS/JhonatanBS/README.md

 - I'm a programmer passionate about developing both backend and frontend :computer:
 - I love games that challenge! 	:joystick:
-- I practice physical activity both for my well-being and for my physique :weight_lifting_man:
 - I like to read books :book:

 > These are my main characteristics HAHA :grinning: